made-by-chris/deface/README.md

 deface - facebook defaced
 =============

+Official FF and Chrome extensions will be in their respective stores shortly.
+Perhaps a node-webkit desktop chat app for linux/OSX also :).

 A reduction of facebook to the bare chat function.

 Facebook has recently disallowed access the Chat API for third party apps.